591291-hvl/dpsharkBot/readme.txt

 *Responds with angryping to all pings
 *Also responds with some dumb jokes
 *!send @user words to be send "from" user
+*"!sleep" to tell your friends to go to sleep
+*bot typing indicator for long process time

 Goal of bot: